shabarishkaluva08/ai-fitness-coach/README.md

 **AI Fitness Coach** is an AI-powered personal fitness and wellness platform that continuously tracks workout form using computer vision, generates personalized nutrition plans, provides real-time AI coaching, and delivers actionable health insights — all through a premium dark-themed enterprise dashboard.

 ---
+## 🎯 Problem Statement

+Traditional fitness apps rely on **manual input** — users must count their own reps, guess their form quality, and follow generic meal plans.
+There is no real-time verification of whether an exercise is performed correctly, leading to injuries and ineffective training.

+**AI Fitness Coach** solves this by combining **computer vision** for autonomous exercise tracking with **generative AI** for personalized coaching — creating an intelligent fitness companion that watches, corrects, plans, and motivates.

+---

 ## 🚀 Features